-* For both Zak and the fandom, [[http://www.fox5vegas.com/story/17298069/everyone-gives-present-nevada-spca-with raising $10,000]] for the Nevada SPCA, specifically a no-kill animal shelter.
+For both Zak and the fandom, [[http://www.fox5vegas.com/story/17298069/everyone-gives-present-nevada-spca-with raising $10,000]] for the Nevada SPCA, specifically a no-kill animal shelter.

-* While doing their daytime sweep of the Baker Hotel Zak and Aaron come across a stray dog.
-While Zak and Aaron rejoin Nick in the hotel Billy (the equipment technician) takes the dog to the local vet.
+> * While doing their daytime sweep of the Baker Hotel, Zak and Aaron come across a stray dog.
+While Zak and Aaron rejoin Nick in the hotel, Billy (the equipment technician) takes the dog to the local vet.
 After Billy comes back, the guys are informed that the dog is a female and is actually still just a puppy (the dog was deduced to be about six months old)--Zak suggests taking the dog to a local animal shelter, but Billy informs him that the closest shelter euthanizes their animals if they aren't adopted within a certain period of time.
 Billy then reveals a much better idea to help the dog: Billy adopting the dog himself.

-* The Galka house investigation.
+> * The Galka house investigation.
 Normally, the crew investigates locations where there are angry and dangerous ghosts.
 This investigation was about going to the home of one coworker who years earlier lost his daughter, Melissa, in a car accident to see if they could make contact with her -- [[spoiler: ''[[TearJerker and they do.]]'']]

+>

-** In that episode, we also learn that the Mel Meter frequently used by the team was invented by Gary Galka, and he named it after Melissa.
+> ** In that episode, we also learn that the Mel Meter frequently used by the team was invented by Gary Galka, and he named it after Melissa.

+>

-* Return To Bobby Mackey's, while an overall terrifying episode, was concluded with a speech from Aaron that would probably be very reassuring to anyone who's experienced a paranormal encounter and doubted their own experience due to skepticism.
+> * Return To Bobby Mackey's, while an overall terrifying episode, was concluded with a speech from Aaron that would probably be very reassuring to anyone who's experienced a paranormal encounter and doubted their own experience due to skepticism.